Timberline Disposal faces barrage of service complaints from Summit residents, promises rapid improvement

 Davies said it is still a homeowner’s responsibility to bring trash in at night if it wasn’t picked up during the day, regardless of service disruption.

-Rob Dill, general manager of Timberline Disposal, acknowledged service problems over the past few months, blaming the disruptions and customer service issues on staffing in the wake of the ownership change.
+Rob Gill, general manager of Timberline Disposal, acknowledged service problems over the past few months, blaming the disruptions and customer service issues on staffing in the wake of the ownership change.

-“I can assure our customers that our customer service is back up and responding — it’s 300% better,” Dill said.
+“I can assure our customers that our customer service is back up and responding — it’s 300% better,” Gill said.

 On Friday, it appeared Timberline was making good on its renewed promises.
 Lawrence said that over the past week, she saw a “night and day” change in Timberline’s customer service, saying the company had reached out to residents having problems and was picking up trash regularly.